 “I can’t f*cking do this.’

-Next, debt became my worthy adversary.
-One morning, weeks after the unfortunate night in Lausanne, I woke up and simply knew that enough is enough: I’ll fight the debt and I’ll win; I’ll take back control.
+One morning, I woke up and knew that enough is enough: I’ll fight the debt and I’ll win.

 We won!
 It took us three years (okay, and a week) to pay it all off; all £100,000 ($160,000) of it and with the interest.

-You should know that getting out of debt is not what will inspire you to pay it all off and it certainly is not what will keep you motivated to keep going – after all, having no debt is just a notion, not real.
-On the other hand, the feelings, dreams and lifestyle a debt-free life evokes are real.
-My vision of living a debt-free life brought about and kept blazing, my debt busting lust.
+You should know that getting out of debt is not what will inspire you to pay it all off.
+Paying off your debt is certainly not what will keep you motivated to keep going.

-To me being debt-free means beauty, freedom and opportunities.
+To me being debt-free meant, and still means beauty, freedom and opportunities.